Physical Nature of a River Trip

 Guests are sometimes surprised at how physical a river trip can be, but commonly say it was the best trip they’ve ever done.
 To help you prepare for your experience, here are some of the basic physical activities that are inherent to all of our Grand Canyon rafting trips.

 Please remember, all guests must meet the minimum requirements outlined in the Essential Eligibility Criteria.
 There are many different trip types and factors that can make your experience more physically demanding.
 Keep in mind any factors such as medical and mental conditions, weight, age, lack of conditioning, dietary restrictions, addictions, allergies, and any other factors that might make your experience more difficult and/or dangerous to yourself or others.
 One of our primary goals is to run river trips as safely as possible.
+As this is a whitewater trip, you need to be able to be an active participant in your own rescue in case you end up in the river.
+It often surprises guests that most river trip injuries happen on land.
+Take your time, watch your step, ask for help if you need it, and don’t go beyond your limits.
 If you have any questions regarding physical ability please contact us.

 River trips are awe-inspiring, fun, physical and a great way to challenge yourself.
 The thing to remember is, this is an adventure!
 The more you put into it, the more you’ll get out of it.